Cross-Document Validation: Beyond OCR & IDP

 IDP Result: "Documents Classified, Key Fields Identified, 0 Alerts"

-The IDP system adds value over raw OCR: it classifies each document correctly, extracts structured key-value pairs, and validates internal format rules (IBAN check digits pass, registration number format is valid, ID has not expired).
+The IDP system adds value over raw OCR: it classifies each document correctly, extracts structured key-value pairs, and validates internal format rules (routing number check digits pass, EIN format is valid, ID has not expired).
 But it processes each document in isolation.

 IDP verdict: 8 documents processed, 8/8 correctly classified, 47 structured fields extracted, all format checks pass.
 0 cross-document anomalies reported.
 File approved for next stage.